lokesh-kumar-t-n/google-maps-mirroring/README.md

 After creating the object code, run the object code and give the input as specified by the program

 $ ./main

+Do make use of the file city.txt which stores the names of all the cities in the graph considered